OzBoz-Dev/eggcraft/README.md

 - Eggshell Bricks: A building block crafted with eggshells, comes in stair, slab, and wall variants.

-- Giant Egg: Cook a raw giant egg over a campfire to gain this food source.
+- Giant Egg: Cook a Raw Giant Egg over a campfire to gain this food source.
 Place it on the ground and eat it like a cake.

 - Mysterious Egg: Can be laid rarely by chickens, used to obtain Strange Serum.